What would your Christmas message be as we head towards 2022?

 My Christmas message to the world is simple, it’s a plea.

-Each time you look at another person or even think about them here’s what I would like us to see.
+Each time we look at another person or even think about them, here’s what I would like us to see.

 Someone who was born through love, has been loved, is love and will one day return to love.